omeshashika/omiAI/README.md

 # omiAI
-omiAI is a base for LLM-powered discord bot that can respond to messages.
+omiAI is a base for LLM-powered discord bot that can respond to messages and with customizable personality.

 > This base was initially designed to work with [Ollama](https://ollama.com/), but it's compatible with other APIs and was tested with OpenRouter.